Sauna: History

-The sauna became very popular especially in Scandinavia and the German-speaking regions of Europe after the Second World War.
-German soldiers had experienced Finnish saunas during their fight against the Soviet Union on the Soviet-Finnish front of WWII, where they fought on the same side.
-Saunas were so important to Finnish soldiers that they built saunas not only in mobile tents but even in bunkers.
-After the war, the German soldiers brought the custom back to Germany and Austria, where it became popular in the second half of the 20th century.
-The German sauna culture also became popular in neighbouring countries such as Switzerland, Belgium, the Netherlands and Luxembourg.

-Archaeological sites in Greenland and Newfoundland have uncovered structures very similar to traditional Scandinavian farm saunas, some with bathing platforms and "enormous quantities of badly scorched stones".

 Areas such as the rocky Orkney islands of Scotland have many ancient stone structures for normal habitation, some of which incorporate areas for fire and bathing.
 It is possible some of these structures also incorporated the use of steam in a way similar to the sauna, but this is a matter of speculation.
 The sites are from the Neolithic age, dating to approximately 4000 B.C.E.
+Archaeological sites in Greenland and Newfoundland have uncovered structures very similar to traditional Scandinavian farm saunas, some with bathing platforms and "enormous quantities of badly scorched stones".

 The traditional Korean sauna, called the hanjeungmak, is a domed structure constructed of stone that was first mentioned in the Sejong Sillok of the Annals of the Joseon Dynasty in the 15th century.
 Supported by Sejong the Great, the hanjeungmak was touted for its health benefits and used to treat illnesses.
 In the early 15th century, Buddhist monks maintained hanjeungmak clinics, called hanjeungso, to treat sick poor people; these clinics maintained separate facilities for men and women due to high demand.
 Korean sauna culture and kiln saunas are still popular today, and Korean saunas are ubiquitous.